Ralph Zurmühle

 Ralph Zurmühle (or Zurmuhle) is a Swiss composer and pianist.
 Zurmühle was born in Zürich and grew up mainly in Liechtenstein.
 He graduated from the University of Zürich and now lives in Spain.
 Zurmühle discovered his natural talent for the piano at the age of five and developed it over decades with jazz and classical music studies.

 His CD recordings, composed in the genre of contemporary post-classical piano music, have been met with international critical acclaim and have received multiple awards and nominations.
-The first CD Between was released in 2000, Communion followed in 2003 and Our Mother in 2007.
-His fourth CD eQuinox, published in 2011, is produced and distributed by Valley Entertainment, New York.
-His award-winning album Reflections was released in 2014, followed by As Time Passes in 2019.
+His fourth CD eQuinox, published in 2011, was originally produced and distributed by Valley Entertainment, New York.
+In 2023 a vinyl of Zurmühle's Studio Live Session at Little Big Beat Studios was released.
+This album had been recorded during COVID-19 pandemic in the summer of 2020.

 Compositions from these CDs have been featured in films and multi-media projects worldwide.
 For more than twenty years Ralph Zurmühle has been scoring music for film and performing solo piano concerts, mostly playing his own repertoire.

 Pianists he has performed with include Peter Kater, Chad Lawson and David Peña Dorantes.